oggydeep/Blinkit-E-commerce/README.md

-# 🛒 Zepto E-commerce Inventory Data Analysis using SQL
+# 🛒 Blinkit E-commerce Inventory Data Analysis using SQL

 ## 📌 Project Overview

-This project demonstrates end-to-end SQL data analysis on a real-world **Zepto e-commerce inventory dataset**.
+This project demonstrates end-to-end SQL data analysis on a real-world **blinkit e-commerce inventory dataset**.
 The objective was to simulate the workflow of a Data Analyst by performing data exploration, cleaning, and business analysis using PostgreSQL.

 The project focuses on transforming raw inventory data into meaningful business insights that can support pricing strategies, inventory management, and product performance analysis.